3615Retro/GameBoy-Boards/AGB_32/README.md

 # AGB_32
  Photos and scan of the AGB board 32 pin variant.

- The number displayed in the battery compartment was 10 1-1.
+ The number displayed in the battery compartment was :
+	10 1-1
+ The CPU was :
+	CPU AGB A